dojo/docs/dojo/declare.rst

 The exact algorithm of an instance initialization for chained constructors:

 #.
-If the first argument of the constructor is an object and it has ``preamble()`` property, it is called with ``arguments`` pseudo-array in ``this`` context.
+If the first argument of constructor is an object and it has ``preamble()`` property, it is called with ``arguments`` pseudo-array in ``this`` context.
 If it returns a *truthy* value it will be used as a new set of arguments for all superclass constructors. **Please don't use this feature!
 It is error-prone, slows down the initialization, and it is deprecated since 1.4!**
 #.
 If the class has its own ``preamble()`` method, it is called with ``arguments`` pseudo-array in ``this`` context.
 If it returns a *truthy* value it will be used as a new set of arguments for all superclass constructors. **Please don't use this feature!
 It is error-prone, slows down the initialization, and it is deprecated since 1.4!**
 #.
 Superclass constructors are called recursively with original arguments, which could be overridden or modified by two passes of ``preamble()`` described above.
 #.
 The class own constructor is called with original arguments (unless they were modified indirectly by ``preamble()`` or superclass constructors).